profullstack/amazon-affiliate/README.md

 ## Overview

 This tool automates the entire process of creating affiliate marketing videos from Amazon product URLs or IDs.
-It scrapes product information, downloads images, generates AI-powered review scripts and voiceovers, creates professional slideshow videos, and can automatically upload to YouTube and promote on social media platforms.
+It uses the **Rainforest API** to fetch reliable product information, downloads high-quality images, generates AI-powered review scripts and voiceovers, creates professional slideshow videos, and can automatically upload to YouTube and promote on social media platforms.

+> **🌧️ Now powered by Rainforest API** - More reliable, faster, and higher quality data than web scraping!

 ## Features